timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 ## Function support

-In TimescaleDB 2.7 and above, continuous aggregates support all PostgreSQL aggregate functions.
+In TimescaleDB 2.7 and later, continuous aggregates support all PostgreSQL aggregate functions.
 This includes both parallelizable aggregates, such as `SUM` and `AVG`, and non-parallelizable aggregates, such as `RANK`.

-In older versions of TimescaleDB, continuous aggregates only support [aggregate functions that can be parallelized by PostgreSQL][postgres-parallel-agg].
+In older versions of Timescale, continuous aggregates only support [aggregate functions that can be parallelized by PostgreSQL][postgres-parallel-agg].
 You can work around this by aggregating the other parts of your query in the continuous aggregate, then